 Approximately 1.6 million years ago, the area was essentially a giant “super volcano” covering hundreds of thousands of acres and rising some 19,000 feet above sea level.
 Early eruptions laid down layers of iron-rich magma, now seen in the orange-red layer of iron oxide along the many arroyos throughout the Jemez range.

 Humans have come to the Jemez Valley at least since 2500 B.C.
 The earliest visitors were undoubtedly seasonal hunter-gatherers.
 Later groups stayed long enough to harvest a corn crop, as evidenced by archaeological findings at Jemez Cave near Soda Dam.
 Over the millenia since then, groups migrated in, mostly from the Four Corners area, and eventually formed substantial pueblos.
 This habitation period culminated in a number of large pueblos, the ruins of which lie atop every mesa, many with hundreds of rooms.
-Some historians believe that as many as 30,000 people lived in the Jemez Mountains at the time of the first Spanish contact.
+Archeologists’ latest estimates are that 6,000-8,000 people lived in the Jemez Mountains at the time of the first Spanish contact.
 The surviving Rio Grande pueblos are the descendants of a much larger population.

 Recorded history begins when the Spaniards arrived in the area in 1541, nearly seven decades before the famed Jamestown settlement was founded on the East Coast.
 Each subsequent Spanish expedition sent out exploring parties, and subsequent visits to the Jemez were recorded in 1583 and 1598.
 In addition to searching for riches, the priests accompanying the exploring parties established missions.
 One of the most important of the mission churches built by the Franciscan fathers in the 17th century was San Jose de Guisewa, now Jemez Historic Site just north of the Village of Jemez Springs.